babeuloula/collection-diff/README.md

 ];
 ```

-You need to call `CollectionDiff::compare` to execute the comparison then call `CollectionDiff::getActions` to retrive
+You need to call `CollectionDiff::compare` to execute the comparison then call `CollectionDiff::getActions` to retrieve
 actions.

 `CollectionDiff::compare` first parameter is an array of primary keys needed by Collection Diff to execute the